Excessive Heat and Oppressive Humidity Ahead

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- ***FIRST ALERT DAYS in effect for heat and humidity through Friday***

 Excessive heat and oppressive humidity will play a primary role in our weekend outlook and beyond.
 Expect sunny and warm weather for today, with highs in the upper 80′s to lower 90′s.
-The heat then gets turned up to high as temperatures soar into the middle to upper 90′s Sunday and through the work week.
-Add to that abundant sunshine cloud free skies and increasing humidity, and the heat index should quickly top 100 to 110+ during the period.
-Heat Advisories and Excessive Heat Watch will remain in effect.
-FIRST ALERT DAYS will be in effect for excessive heat Sunday and Monday, and will likely be extended into next week.
+The heat then gets turned up to high as temperatures soar into the middle to upper 90′s Sunday and through much of the work week.
+Add to that abundant sunshine, cloud free skies and increasing humidity, and the heat index should quickly top 100 to 110+ during the period.
+Heat Advisories, an Excessive Heat Watch and an Excessive Heat Warning will remain in effect.
+FIRST ALERT DAYS will be in effect for excessive heat Sunday and into the coming work week.

 TODAY: Sunny, breezy and unseasonably warm.
 High: 90°.
 Wind: S 10-20+ mph.